 The final will be scheduled in accordance with university policy and will act as the exam for the third and final module.
 Unlike the midterms, the final will be cumulative, covering material for the entire course.

-Final Date and Time: TBD
+The final will be conducted online using blackboard at the University appointed time.
+Final Date and Time: